 Maxwell does not know the word “werewolf” and has no inclination as to the being that a werewolf is.
 The concept of a werewolf is completely foreign to him.
 He is unaware of his weaknesses as a werewolf, such as silver, and knows nothing about where to begin on curing his affliction.
 Working around this to make interesting character development sessions is encouraged.

-Maxwell needs help coming to terms with the evil things he has done.
+Maxwell needs help coming to terms with the evil things his werewolf persona has done.
 Actively seeking a narrative experience with characters that will offer insight to him, and mentor him as he rebuilds his self-esteem.
-Good examples are other werewolves, other cursed supernaturals like vampires, and characters who are sympathetic to witnessing their home razed to the ground or friends and family slaughtered before their eyes.

 Maxwell would do anything to become human again, even if it means trading monstrosity for servitude.
 Dark dealing characters encouraged.

 Even if I am offline, send me a message anyways!
-I’ll get back to you at my earliest convinience, and I am very active on the site.
+I’ll get back to you at my earliest convenience, and I am very active on the site.

 - I Believe...